monzo/docs/source/includes/_scarts.md

 We (Monzo) will release these changes as of 2022-08-01.
 This will not be a breaking change.

 Consents created before this date will expire after 90-days, as before.
 Consents created after this date will be long-lived.
+Please note, this change is only applicable to AIS consents.

 TPPs will still be able to provide an `ExpirationDateTime` on the consent request at which time the consent will expire.
 If this is not populated, the permissions will be long-lived.